 5) Occasionally Check and Clean the Sink Trap

-If you think your sink drain is clogged, don’t call the repairman until you’ve checked the trap.
+If you think your kitchen drain is clogged, don’t call the repairman until you’ve checked the trap.
 The trap is the low bend that requires water to flow straight up for an inch or two before it truly drains.
 As you may have guessed, the trap is there to catch anything that cannot easily flow up and, therefore, isn’t really water.
 And if the trap gets clogged, so too does your kitchen sink and possibly your dishwasher as well.

 To clean, remove your sink trap using wrenches with a bucket or towel underneath to catch the not-so-nice water that will flow out when detached.
 Run hot water through the trap, scrub it out with a bottle brush, and then re-secure the clean trap for a much cleaner kitchen draining experience.